Originally published on Feb. 20, 2017

 For those who never heard of it, a balut looks like a regular egg that you buy from the grocery store except that it is an actual developing bird embryo (usually a duck or a chicken).
 It’s a common food in countries in Southeast Asia and is considered as a favorite delicacy of many Filipinos.

 Eating the thing has been featured many times in the popular stunt game show– Fear Factor.
-I personally find it funny to see how scared the contestants are eating this Filipino delicacy when I myself can eat 5 of those in one sitting especially when they’re still warm.
+I personally find it funny to see how scared the contestants are eating this Filipino delicacy when I myself can eat five of those in one sitting especially when they’re still warm.

 It’s all mind over matter.
 But I also know that it’s easier said than done.
 Case in point, I heard from my wife that some people in Texas eat cows’ balls– I have to admit, that is something that I cannot stomach.

 Going back to investing, diversification essentially means investing in a mix of asset classes to ensure you are not in serious trouble even if you lost a significant amount of money on one of your investments.
-This is because any losses, incurred on any of your investments, may be offset by gains earned by other assets.
+This is because any losses, incurred on any of your investments, maybe offset by gains earned by other assets.